-Children will be taught how to move around the fire pit this includes standing up, stepping over the log, stepping to the side, entering and exiting the fire pit.
+Children will be taught how to move around the fire pit safely.
 The children will only be allowed in the middle of the fire pit if asked to do so by an adult.

 Equipment

 The Forest School leader has taken precautions to contain a fire.
 A small standing fire pit which has a cover has been purchased.
 The cover will only be removed by the Forest School leader to add fuel, move fuel around (e.g., twigs), extinguish a fire or for another reason deemed safe and appropriate by the Forest School leader.
 The fire pit is standing so there is a smaller risk that the ground will become a lit.
 There is a smaller risk of anything falling out of the pit e.g., a lit twig.
 The Forest School leader will ensure their lanyard has been removed as well as any jewellery, hair has been tied or tucked back.
 This also applies to any child or adult that is feeding the fire.